Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Results

-We find that interfacial (IDL) disproportionation at zero bias via Path A is favored, since it has slightly lower barriers (E$_{a, 3\rightarrow4}$ = 8.4~kT and E$_{a, 4\rightarrow 6}$ = 9.8~kT) and a lower free energy cost than bulk disproportionation via Path B (Fig.~\ref{fig:disproportionation} b).
-This is in agreement with the slight increase in monocation population observed at the IDL in Fig.~\ref{fig:neutral_interface} (Slight variations in barriers between bulk and interface models can be due to differences in the collective variables and grid-spacing employed in our metadynamics simulations, SI Table 1).
+We find that interfacial (IDL) disproportionation at zero bias via Path A is favored, since it has slightly lower barriers (E$_{a, 3\rightarrow4}$ = 8.4~kT and E$_{a, 4\rightarrow 6}$ = 9.8~kT) and a lower free energy cost than bulk disproportionation via Path B (Fig.~5 b).
+This is in agreement with the slight increase in monocation population observed at the IDL in Fig.~3 (Slight variations in barriers between bulk and interface models can be due to differences in the collective variables and grid-spacing employed in our metadynamics simulations, SI Table S1).

-At the negatively charged electrode, we have seen (Fig.~\ref{fig:negative_interface}) that the monocation is the most favored species in the IDL, completely displacing the previously dominant dimers with increasing negative charge on the electrode (charge state 2).
-Due to the size limits of our simulations, we may well expect that the bulk thermodynamics are somewhat different from those under neutral conditions, however, disproportionation still follows Path B in our simulations (Fig.~\ref{fig:disproportionation} c), albeit with an additional step involving the formation of a long dimer conformation (\textbf{3}).
+At the negatively charged electrode, we have seen (Fig.4) that the monocation is favored in the DL and IDL, displacing the previously dominant dimers (neutral monomers) at high (low) concentration with increasing negative charge on the electrode (CS2).
+Due to the size limits of our metadynamics simulations, we may well expect that the bulk thermodynamics are somewhat different from those under neutral conditions, however, disproportionation still follows Path B in our simulations (Fig.~5 c), albeit with an additional step involving the formation of a long dimer conformation (\textbf{3}).
 Similarly, Path A is still preferred in the IDL.
 Although disproportionation occurs in the bulk, barrier-less pathways to the IDL suggest that dimers can approach the charged IDL and undergo disproportionation quite favorably.
-Therefore, upon negative charging, the concentration of monocations should increase in the IDL, based on a favorable free energy and necessary supply from the local (IDL) dimer population via interfacial disproportionation.
+Therefore, upon negative charging, the concentration of monocations should increase in the IDL, based on a favorable free energy and necessary -- highly concentration-dependent-- supply from the local (IDL) dimer population via interfacial disproportionation.